eebod/Verifier/readme.md

 ## Reach me
 This was written and developed by me, Ebode.
-You can find more adventurous solutions I have developed in my corner [here](https://ebode.dev).
+You can find other adventurous solutions I have developed in my corner, [here](https://www.ebode.dev).